compose-spec/compose-spec/spec.md

   - "com.example.label-with-empty-value"
 ```

-Compose Implementations MUST create containers with canonical labels:
+Compose implementations MUST create containers with canonical labels:

 - `com.docker.compose.project` set on all resources created by Compose implementation to the user project name
 - `com.docker.compose.service` set on service containers with service name as defined in the Compose file

-`com.docker.compose` label prefix is reserved.
-Such labels MUST NOT be overridden if specified by Compose file.
+The `com.docker.compose` label prefix is reserved.
+Specifying labels with this previx in the Compose file MUST
-An attempt to do so SHOULD result in an error.
+result in a runtime error.

 ### links